 Fodor's Expert Review Piazza del Popolo

-With its obelisk and twin churches, this immense square is a famed Rome landmark.
-It marks what was for centuries the northern entrance to the city, where all roads from the north converge and where visitors, many of them pilgrims, would get their first impression of the Eternal City.
-The desire to make this entrance to Rome something special had been a pet project of popes and their architects for more than three centuries.
-The piazza, crowded with fashionable carriages and carnival revelers in the past, is a pedestrian zone today.
-At election time, it's the scene of huge political rallies, and on New Year's Eve, Rome stages a mammoth alfresco party in the piazza.
+With its obelisk and twin churches, this immense square marks what was, for centuries, Rome's northern entrance, where all roads from the north converged and where visitors, many of them pilgrims, got their first impression of the Eternal City.
+The desire to make this entrance to Rome something special was a pet project of popes and their architects for more than three centuries.
+Although it was once crowded with fashionable carriages, the piazza today is a pedestrian zone.
+At election time, it's the scene of huge political rallies, and on New Year's Eve, Rome stages a mammoth alfresco party here.